MuhammadAmmarAtique/5_mini_JS_Projects/README.md

-Here’s a shortened version of the README without the code:

----

 # Mini DOM Projects

 This repository contains five mini DOM projects that demonstrate basic JavaScript and DOM manipulation skills.
 Each project is built using `.addEventListener` and `.querySelector` to handle events and interact with the page elements.
 Each project folder includes three files: `index.html`, `style.css`, and `index.js`.